rticommunity/rticonnextdds-connector-cs/README.rst

    `ctypes <https://docs.python.org/2/library/ctypes.html>`__ to call our native functions; of course everything is hidden in a nice Python wrapper.
+-  **C#/.NET languages**: we use P/Invoke technology to call the native functions.
+   It works with .NET Standard 1.1, .NET Framework 3.5, .NET Core .1.0 and Mono.
+   It's compatible with Windows, Linux and Mac OS X.
 -  **lua**: we have been supporting Lua in our `RTI Prototyper <https://community.rti.com/downloads/experimental/rti-prototyper-with-lua>`__ for a while now.
 Check more information on our